Woman becomes U.S. citizen at age 89 during massive ceremony at Dodger Stadium: "It's never too late"

 "I'm very, very proud of my humble beginning.
 But I really love America," she told CBS News national correspondent Jonathan Vigliotti in an interview last week, ahead of her big day at Dodger Stadium.

 Although she brought her young family to L.A. in the 1980s, Lindo said she didn't feel the need to become a U.S. citizen at first.
-But having eight children and 41 grandchildren and great-grandchildren, most of whom are American citizens, changed things.
+But having eight children and more than 40 grandchildren and great-grandchildren, most of whom are American citizens, changed things.

 "I had said I wanted to retire in Jamaica.
 But… all my family decided to become a citizen.
 So I made the decision to get my citizenship," she said.